 By choosing to make fewer decisions throughout the day, you’re choosing to free your mind for the most important decisions.

 3. Put a Time Limit on Every Decision

 Making complex or big decisions increases the risk of draining your energy.
 This is especially true if you struggle with the fear of making the wrong decisions.

-To make good decisions, you need to be in the right position to act.
-A tactic to deploy is to essentially force yourself to act by setting a time limit on your decision-making process.
+To make good decisions, you must act in the right position.
+A tactic to deploy is to force yourself to act by setting a time limit on your decision-making process.

 Grow in Confidence by Reducing Hesitation